 It is with great enthusiasm and a desire to give back to the community that he joins the Board of Directors of the Fondation des artistes.

-Antoine is the co-founder and CTO of Fiska, a Montreal-based financial technology firm supported by many of the top investors in the retail and fintech industry.
+Director of Engineering for Brex, Antoine is also co-founder and CTO of Fiska, a Montreal-based financial technology firm.

 Previously, Antoine was founder and CEO of Mobilogie, acquired by Logient in 2015.
 Mobilogie is an international award-winning mobile and interactive technology firm.